-There were no terminating membership buyouts in the current and prior years.
-Additionally, there were no member withdrawals in both 2021 and 2020, and no amounts arising from the subsequent cancellation of a member's termination process to return to the Pension Plan for both years.
+There was one terminating membership buyout in 2022 (nil - 2021).
+Additionally, there were no member withdrawals in both 2022 and 2021, and no amounts arising from the subsequent cancellation of a member's termination process to return to the Pension Plan for both years.
 Management is not aware of any pending withdrawing members.